AnhHoang0529/ViSoLex-Resources/README.md

   - `downstream_data/`: Data for downstream processing tasks.

 ### 2. Preprocessing Step
-This step involves converting the `raw_data/` into a temporary format (`ASTRA/`) that is ready for further rule-based processing.
+This step involves converting the `raw_data/` into a temporary format (`temp_data/`) that is ready for further rule-based processing.

 #### Code Location: `Code/Preprocessing Data/`
 - **Functionality**:
   - Prepares raw text by applying basic preprocessing (e.g., tokenization, removing unwanted characters, handling special symbols).
-  - Converts raw files to intermediate data (`ASTRA`), which is a cleaner format used for training.
+  - Converts raw files to intermediate data (`temp_data`), which is a cleaner format used for training.
 #### Instructions:

 ### 3. Rule-based Processing Step
-Once the `ASTRA/` is prepared, this step applies lexical normalization rules to create the final datasets used for training models.
+Once the `temp_data/` is prepared, this step applies lexical normalization rules to create the final datasets used for training models.

 #### Code Location: `Code/Learning_From_Rule/`
 - **Functionality**:
   - Implements normalization rules (based on linguistic patterns or pre-defined dictionaries).
-  - Transforms the `ASTRA/` into labeled data suitable for model training (producing `train.csv`, `dev.csv`, `test.csv`, and `unlabeled.csv`).
+  - Transforms the `temp_data/` into labeled data suitable for model training (producing `train.csv`, `dev.csv`, `test.csv`, and `unlabeled.csv`).

 #### Instructions: